 Flushing the Tube

-Flushing the tube will help release any formula stuck to the inside of the tube.
+Flushing the tube helps release any formula stuck to the inside of the tube.
 Flush the tube after each feeding, or as often as your nurse recommends.

 - First, wash your hands well with soap and water.